RLC Analyzer

 Visualization Modes

 Rendering is strictly separated from solver logic.
+Visual layers exist to reveal physics, not to replace it.

 Architectural Layers